dinau/mdmake/README.md

 1. [MDcat][lk_mdcat]: Markdown converter
   The `template_mdmake.nim` file used by this project is equal to MDcat `template.html` file.

+#### Important Notice

+---

+All \*.md file datas are send to github server to be converted to html file,
+so you shouldn't use `mdmake` for your private contents.

 #### Version info